mithril-security/blind_llama_client/client/README.md

 ### BlindLlama Alpha (non-secure) launch:

-**Project stage**

-To be implemented:

-- Python client which can be used to query the Llama2-70b model
-- Basic server-side Llama2-70b API implementation with attestation partially implemented
-- Documentation & whitepaper to explore more about the project and the technologies we use

-**Project capabilities**

-The alpha launch of BlindLlama provides an API for Llama2-70b model which you can query with our python SDK.
+The alpha launch of BlindLlama provides an API for the Llama2-70b model which you can query with our python SDK.

 Users can test out and query our API **but should not yet send any confidential data to the API** as it is does not yet have full implementation of security features.